Evaluating Useful Surrogate Models for Configuration Tuning Beyond Accuracy: A Fitness Landscape Analysis Perspective: Introduction

-Despite the importance, we have not yet obtained a comprehensive understanding on what role the models play in configuration tuning.
+Despite the importance, we have not yet obtained a comprehensive understanding on what role the models play in configuration tuning in the community.
 A long-standing belief over decades is that ``\textit{the more accurate the model (e.g., on MAPE \cite{DeepPerf, DaL} and $\mu$RD \cite{flash, DBLP:conf/sigsoft/NairMSA17}), the more useful for tuning, and vice versa}''.
-However in early 2025, for the first time, our prior work demonstrated that such a belief can be misleading \cite{accuracy_can_lie}---the model accuracy has no positive monotonic correlation to the quality of tuning, e.g., a more accurate model does not help or can even harm the tuning results.
+However in early 2025, for the first time, our prior work published in TSE demonstrated that such a belief can be misleading \cite{accuracy_can_lie}---the model accuracy has no positive monotonic correlation to the quality of tuning, e.g., a more accurate model does not help or can even harm the tuning results.
 Yet still, it has neither provided a systematic/comprehensive study on the root causes behind nor the resolution of how the community might move forward, when it is known that the model accuracy can be misleading.
 An important, but challenging and unanswered question is: how can we infer and assess what models are useful for tuning a system without comprehensively profiling them under the possible tuners?

-To bridge the gap, in this paper, we unveil the many faces of surrogate models for configuration tuning from the perspective of fitness landscape analysis \cite{1932The}---a well-established paradigm in the optimization community.
+To explore a potential resolution for the above gap, in this paper, we unveil the many faces of useful surrogate models for configuration tuning beyond accuracy from the perspective of fitness landscape analysis \cite{1932The}---a well-established paradigm in the optimization community.
 In a nutshell, studying the fitness landscape provides insights into the problem's characteristics and how those can influence the behaviors of the optimization algorithms~\cite{DBLP:series/sci/PitzerA12,DBLP:journals/isci/MalanE13}.
 As shown in Figure~\ref{fig:fla-vs-sda}, compared with the purely statistical distribution analysis used for configurable systems~\cite{DBLP:conf/msr/GongC22,muhlbauer2023analyzing}, which mainly focuses on the performance/option variation, fitness landscape analysis additionally provides spatial information for:

-\begin{itemize} \item the strength of the overall guidance provided to steer the tuning process, i.e., the problem difficulty; \item and the topological neighborhood structure of the paths that can be explored by a tuner, including ruggedness, funnel/basin size, and gradient degree, etc. \end{itemize}
+\begin{itemize} \item the strength of the global guidance provided to steer the tuning process, i.e., the problem difficulty; \item and the topologically local neighborhood structure of the paths that can be explored by a tuner, including ruggedness, funnel/basin size, and gradient degree, etc. This often indicate the severity of local optima, i.e., the smoother the better. \end{itemize}